cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 The course takes that holistic view and divides it into four parts for study.
 In the first part,
-we will continue to study the nature of the work itself: of what it means to be an electronic resource librarian.
+we will study the nature of the work itself: what it means to be an electronic resource librarian.

-In the second part, we will learn about the technologies that an electronic resource librarian uses and the conditions that shape these technologies.
+In the second part, we learn about the technologies that an electronic resource librarian uses and the conditions that shape these technologies.
-We will learn about integrated library systems (ILS) and how these systems conform (or not) to standards, how they foster or obstruct interoperability and electronic access.
+We will learn about integrated library systems (ILS) and how these systems conform (or not) to standards, and how they foster or obstruct interoperability and access.

 In the third part, we focus on processes and their contexts.
 We will study the electronic resource librarian's workflow,